Site update log

 The launch vehicle with the Voskhod spacecraft on the launch pad in Area 1 in 1964.
 Credit: RKK Energia

-The 11A511 version of the Soyuz rocket with the original escape system.
+The 11A511 version of the Soyuz rocket with the upgraded escape system.
 Credit: 152

 The Soyuz-Fregat version of the Soyuz launch vehicle is being prepared in Baikonur.
 Copyright © 2000 Anatoly Zak